EssamB13/gpt2-ghostwriter/README.md

 # gpt2-ghostwriter
-GPT2 fined tuned on a large hip hop lyrics database to generate novel hip hop lyrics
+GPT2 fined tuned on a large hip hop lyrics database to generate novel hip hop lyrics using PyTorch and HuggingFace's Transformers library.